 Tips: If you do not qualify for any of the above programs, you may be able to come to the Yukon through a federal immigration program instead.
-Refer to the list of other immigration options to find the best fit for your personal needs in your journey to Canada.
+Refer to our guide on Immigrating to Canada to find the best fit for your personal needs in your journey to Canada.

 Be sure to thoroughly research all of your Canadian immigration options on the Government of Canada website or speak with an authorized immigration consultant before applying.

 Resources for newcomers moving to Yukon

 The Yukon has many resources for newcomers making their new home in Canada.
 Upon your arrival in Yukon, reach out to any of these services for assistance with everything from language resources to community activities.

 - The Multicultural Centre of the Yukon provides all kinds of newcomer services related to every aspect of the experience of settling in.
 The Community Connections program may be of special interest to newcomers, as it sets up a newcomer with a local volunteer to make new connections in Yukon.

 - Direction Yukon provides information for francophone newcomers to Yukon.